The Philosophy Program

 320 – Philosophy of Law I (3)

-Prerequisite: Junior or Senior standing or permission of instructor.
 An exploration and analysis of issues in criminal and tort law: responsibility and punishment, causation and liability, acts and omissions, justifications and excuses, and the duty to rescue.
+PHIL 320 and PHIL 325 may be taken in either order.

 Selected topics outside of regular course offerings.